 Before discussing Sole versus Shared Custody, one must understand that there are two (2) types of custody to be determined – legal and physical.
-Legal Custody speaks to a parent’s right to have input in and make decisions about their minor child, particularly with regard to their medical, educational and religious upbringing.
+Legal custody speaks to a parent’s right to have input in and make decisions about their minor child, particularly with regard to their medical, educational and religious upbringing.
 A parent with legal custody of their child has a right to weigh in on and determine legal issues pertinent to the child.
-Physical Custody speaks to the child’s day-to-day upbringing, where they reside, their schedule, where they attend school, discipline, household rules, etc. A parent with physical custody has the right to make decisions about the child’s physical custody when in his or her care.
+Physical custody speaks to the child’s day-to-day upbringing, where they reside, their schedule, where they attend school, discipline, household rules, etc. A parent with physical custody has the right to make decisions about the child’s physical custody when in his or her care.

 When one parent is awarded sole legal custody, they are able to make all determinations with regard to the legal custody of the child – namely issues relating to the medical care, education and religious upbringing of the child.
-The parent who does not have legal custody has no right to weigh in on the decisions made by the legal custodian.
-Sole legal custody may be awarded in cases where there is a history of parties being unable to reach joint decisions, unfitness of a parent, or other concerns.
+The parent who does not have sole custody has no right to weigh in on the decisions made by the legal custodian.
+Sole custody may be awarded in cases where there is a history of parties being unable to reach joint decisions, unfitness of a parent, or other concerns.

 When one parent has sole, or primary physical custody, the child typically resides with that parent all or part of the time.
 The non-custodial parent may have visitation rights.
 Visitation rights may or may not be supervised (more commonly they are not supervised unless there is an identifiable potential harm to the child).
 Sole physical custody is most often awarded when the other parent is deemed unfit for parental responsibilities for reasons including abuse, neglect, mental illness and drug addiction and may be awarded in difficult situations such as when parents live far apart in separate states.